nodrest/restify-oauth2/README.md

 expire, or revoke them if they fall in to the wrong hands.

 To install Restify–OAuth2's client credentials flow into your infrastructure, you will need to provide it with the following hooks in the `options.hooks` hash.
-You can see some [example CC hooks][] in the demo application.
+You can see some [CC钩子实例][example CC hooks] in the demo application.

 #### `grantClientToken(clientId, clientSecret, cb)`